 2. Revision is a must.
 The more you revise the topics, the more control you’ll have on the subject.
 The revision needs to start 2/3 months before the exam.

-4. Focus on topics which are most relevant in the examination context or you’ll get more questions.
+4. Focus on topics that are most relevant in the examination context or you’ll get more questions.
 So you’ll have to go through the syllabus thoroughly.

-5. Revise the previous year questions.
+5. Revise the previous year's questions.
 That will give you thorough insight.

 6. You need to have a clear understanding of the concepts, application skills and concentrate on completing the syllabus before the switch over to something new.